-The use of payment cards, either debit or credit, is becoming more and more widespread in developed economies.
-Nevertheless, the use of cash remains significant.
-We hypothesize that the lack of card acceptance at the point of sale is a key reason why cash continues to play an important role.
-We formulate a simple inventory model that predicts that the level of cash demand falls with an increase in card acceptance.
-We use detailed payment diary data from Austrian and Canadian consumers to test this model while accounting for the endogeneity of acceptance.
-Our results confirm that card acceptance exerts a substantial impact on the demand for cash.
-The estimate of the consumption elasticity (0.23 and 0.11 for Austria and Canada, respectively) is smaller than that predicted by the classic Baumol-Tobin inventory model (0.5).
-We conduct counterfactual experiments and quantify the effect of increased card acceptance on the demand for cash.
-Acceptance reduces the level of cash demand as well as its consumption elasticity.
+In developed economies, payment cards (debit and credit) are widely accepted for retail transactions and their diffusion among the population is almost ubiquitous.
+Nevertheless, cash usage still remains widespread.
+We hypothesize that the lack of card acceptance at the pointof-sale is a key explanation why cash continues to play an important role.
+We use payment diary survey data from Austrian and Canadian consumers which provide information on cash balances and on card acceptance at individual transactions.
+We estimate an inventory-theoretic model of cash demand and establish that card acceptance exerts a substantial quantitative impact on cash demand.
+The consumption elasticity of money demand-0.23 and 0.11 for Austria and Canada-is smaller than predicted by the classic Baumol-Tobin inventory model (0.5).
+Counterfactual experiments reveal that cash demand decreases but will not disappear as acceptance increases.